 Ok, so that’s why I want 30% of my carbs before I train.
 But why on earth would I want that AFTER I train?!?!?
 Are you trying to make me fat?!
 Unused sugar gets stored as fat, according to bro-science,” I know that’s what you are thinking right now!

 Short answer: NO!
-I mean, unless you don’t give two sh*ts about your recovery and don’t care if you perform as well as a wet noodle during tomorrow’s training session.
+I mean, unless you don’t care about your recovery or if you perform as well as a wet noodle during tomorrow’s training session.

 A la, this guy:

 If that’s what you want, then yes, please skip the post-training carbs.